jbearce/new-site/docs/git.md

   - Type
 - Source branch (should always be your new branch)
 - Target branch (should always be `release`)
-- [x] Delete Delete source branch when merge request is accepted.
+- [x] Delete source branch when merge request is accepted.
 - [ ] Squash commits when merge request is accepted.

 Once a merge request is submitted, a CI pipeline will trigger.
 If this passes, the merge request may be accepted, or the project lead (the assignee) may request that further changes be made before merging.